 Living with a long-term medical condition that prevents you from working can be incredibly challenging.
 It often involves managing physical pain and discomfort along with emotional and financial stress from not working.

-In this article, we’ll outline some medical conditions that typically qualify for long-term disability and share essential information on how to obtain benefits.
+In this article, we’ll outline some medical conditions that typically qualify for long-term disability benefits.
+We’ll also cover some of the typical eligibility requirements and potential challenges you may encounter.

-We urge you to also consult an experienced long-term disability lawyer for advice on your claim.
+We strongly recommend that you consult an experienced long-term disability lawyer for advice on your claim.
 Having qualified legal guidance will significantly improve the chances of receiving the LTD benefits you deserve.

 What we’ll cover: